Maryland State Colonization Society: Settlement of Cape Palmas

-Originally a branch of the American Colonization Society that had founded Liberia in 1822, the Maryland State Colonization Society decided to establish a new settlement of its own that could accommodate its emigrants.
+Originally a branch of the American Colonization Society that founded Liberia in 1822, the Maryland State Colonization Society decided to establish a new settlement of its own that could accommodate its emigrants.
 The first area to be settled was Cape Palmas, in 1834, somewhat south of the rest of Liberia.
 The Cape is a small, rocky peninsula connected to the mainland by a sandy isthmus.
 Immediately to the west of the peninsula is the estuary of the Hoffman River.
 Approximately 21 km (15 mi) further along the coast to the east, the Cavalla River empties into the sea, marking the border between Liberia and the Côte d'Ivoire.
 It marks the western limit of the Gulf of Guinea, according to the International Hydrographic Organization (IHO).

 Most of the settlers were freed African-American slaves and freeborn African-Americans primarily from the state of Maryland.
 The colony was named Maryland In Africa (also known as Maryland in Liberia) on February 12, 1834.

 John Brown Russwurm

-In 1836 the colony appointed its first black governor, John Brown Russwurm (1799–1851), who remained governor until his death.
+In 1836, the colony appointed its first black governor, John Brown Russwurm (1799–1851), who remained governor until his death.
 Russwurm encouraged the migration of African-Americans to Maryland-in-Africa and supported agriculture and trade.
 He had begun his career as the colonial secretary for the American Colonization Society between 1830 and 1834.
 He also worked as the editor of the Liberia Herald, though he resigned his post in 1835 to protest America's colonization policies.

 In 1838, a number of other African-American settlements on the west coast of Africa were united into the Commonwealth of Liberia, which then declared its independence in 1847.
 However, the colony of Maryland in Liberia colony remained independent, as the Maryland State Colonization Society wished to maintain its trade monopoly in the area.
 On February 2, 1841, Maryland-in-Africa was granted statehood, and became the State of Maryland.
 In 1847 the Maryland State Colonization Society published the Constitution and Laws of Maryland in Liberia, based on the United States Constitution.